 The American College of Obstetricians and Gynecologists recommends that postpartum care be an ongoing process rather than just a single visit after your delivery.
-Have contact with your health care provider within the first three weeks after delivery.
+Contact your health care provider within the first three weeks after delivery.
 Within 12 weeks after delivery, see your health care provider for a comprehensive postpartum evaluation.

-During this appointment, your health care provider will check your mood and emotional well-being, discuss contraception and birth spacing, review information about infant care and feeding, talk about your sleep habits and issues related to fatigue, and do a physical exam.
-This might include a check of your abdomen, vagina, cervix and uterus to make sure you're healing well.
+During this appointment, your health care provider will check your mood and emotional well-being, discuss contraception and birth spacing, and review information about infant care and feeding.
+Your health care provider will also talk about your sleep habits and issues related to fatigue, and do a physical exam.
+This might include checking your abdomen, vagina, cervix and uterus to make sure you're healing well.
 This is a great time to talk about any concerns you might have, including resuming sexual activity and how you're adjusting to life with a new baby.